Zoesu0/Spotify-Stream-Prediction/README.md

 # Spotify-Stream-Prediction
 In this project, we try to use different time series model to predict Spotify Streams to see if we can see the trend of songs.
+We getting data from Kaggle, and we use 2017 Spotify Stream data.

 # Total Stream Prediction
 We first want to predict the total streams so that we can know the ideal day and month to release a new song.